derfurkan/VoiceScape-Server/README.md

 `java -jar VoiceScape-Server.jar`

 After executing should see a message that says `-- Server started --`<br/>
-At this point you can connect to the with the following ip's<br/>
+At this point you can connect to the servers with the following ip's<br/>
 `VoiceServer` - `127.0.0.1:24444`<br/>
 `MessageServer` - `127.0.0.1:25555`